This is a guide covering telephoto lenses.

 Normally, everyone desiring a telephoto lens will think about this feature first.
 Telephoto lenses will help you take pictures of subjects far away.
 This handy feature allows you to take pictures of images you can’t get close to, don’t want to get close to, or are just too far away from you.

-The easiest example lies in wildlife photography.
+The easiest example lies in wildlife photography (check out list of best lenses for wildlife photography).
 It’s hard to take close photos of squirrels, birds, or other animals that are afraid of us.
 The loud and unnatural shutter sound from the camera might spook them out, thus ruining the image.